Carnival in the Netherlands

 During Dutch carnival, certain cities get special carnival names, for example:

 's Hertogenbosch's carnival name is Oeteldonk.
 An often-seen symbol is the green frog, which refers to the Oeteldonk marsh.
 Oeteldonk’s carnival colours are red, white and yellow.

 Tilburg's carnival name is Kruikenstad (jug city).
-A “kruik” is a jug.
-Tilburg used to house a lot of textile factories.
-In the 17th century, urine was used to wash and clean wool.
-The story goes that the people from Tilburg kept their urine in a kruik to later sell to the textile factories.
+Tilburg used to house a lot of textile factories, and, in the 17th century, urine was used to wash and clean wool.
+The story goes that the people from Tilburg kept their urine in a kruik (or jug) to later sell to the textile factories.
 Kruikenstad’s carnival colours are green and orange.

 Whilst doing my research, I could not find any answers as to why the city names are changed during carnival.
 The only logical answer that I can think of is that on the evening before carnival, the mayor of the city symbolically hands over the city keys to the Prince of the Carnival.
 During this period, the Prince rules over the carnival city, hence the changing of the official city name to the Carnival city name.
 On the last evening of Carnival, the Prince hands the keys back to the mayor and the city gets its official name back again.